pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart/README.md

 ![](../../.gitbook/assets/quickstart_6.gif)

 If you are using an AWS EC2 instance, navigate to the IPv4 Public IP address of your instance instead of `http://localhost`.
 This can be found in the AWS EC2 console.
+Note: You will not be able to locally test a default site if you are using an AWS EC2 instance.
+The authentication software used in the default site template requires the site to be accessed from localhost.
+In order to locally test a site on an AWS EC2 instance, it must have a "basic" site template.

 ![](../../.gitbook/assets/39.gif)